Hector Gomez, Captain

 Central Station continues to incorporate community-policing concepts in our enforcement operation.
 The approach has proven effective in detecting gang and criminal activity, and significantly impacting problems in the area.
 Working together with the citizens of the communities we serve, we will continue to be successful in all the facets of our operation.

-Central Station’s areas of responsibility fall under the jurisdictions of County Supervisors Josie Gonzales, James Ramos and Janice Rutherford.
+Central Station’s areas of responsibility fall under the jurisdictions of County Supervisors Josie Gonzales, the Third District Supervisor and Janice Rutherford.

 Arrowhead Farms is located in north San Bernardino.
 It is part of the 92407 zip code along with Muscoy and Devore Heights.
 It is a somewhat rural area surrounded by San Bernardino City.